avallonking/ForestQC/README.md

 # Random Forest Classifier

 This classifier uses random forest model to identify good or bad variants from grey variants.
-User can read the instruction in text format in doc/README

 ### Requirements
  - Software: python > 3.3